clemens/clemens.github.com/portfolio.md

 </p>
 <p>

-[bierher.at](http://bierher.at) is a drinks and snack delivery service franchise, based in Vienna, Austria.
+<a href="http://bierher.at">bierher.at</a> is a drinks and snack delivery service
+franchise, based in Vienna, Austria.
 I’ve helped optimize their workflows, rewrote their shop system from scratch and added a powerful administrative interface.
-Special features include real-time multiuser distribution/logistics management powered by [Google Maps](http://maps.google.com), advanced inventory management, specialized search functionalities and generally (then) fancy AJAX stuff.
+Special features include real-time multiuser distribution/logistics management powered by <a href="http://maps.google.com">Google Maps</a>, advanced inventory management, specialized search functionalities and generally (then) fancy AJAX stuff.